thoughtbot/laptop/README.md

 * Ack for finding things in files
 * Bundler gem for managing Ruby libraries
+* Exuberant Ctags for indexing files for vim tab completion
 * Foreman gem for serving Rails apps locally
+* Heroku Config plugin for local `ENV` variables
 * Heroku Toolbelt for interacting with the Heroku API
-* Heroku Config plugin for local `ENV` variables
 * Homebrew for managing operating system libraries
 * ImageMagick for cropping and resizing images
 * Postgres for storing relational data
 * Postgres gem for talking to Postgres from Ruby
 * Qt for headless JavaScript testing via Capybara Webkit
-* Watch for periodically executing a program and displaying the output
 * Rails gem for writing web applications
 * Redis for storing key-value data
 * Ruby stable for writing general-purpose code
-* RVM for managing versions of the Ruby programming language
 * SSH public key for authenticating with Github and Heroku
 * Tmux for saving project state and switching between projects
+* Watch for periodically executing a program and displaying the output
+* Rbenv for managing versions of the Ruby programming language
+* Ruby Build for installing Rubies

 It should take less than 15 minutes to install (depends on your machine).